DevelopmentArc/react-indepth/patterns/higher_order_components.md

 Because `null` does not render out to the Native UI in React, this is how we make the `<label>` optional based on the passed value.

-Finally, we had to add a check to determine what was passed to our HOC function for the Component.
-This is an important check because we want to support React Components and Elements.
+Finally, we had to add a check to determine what type was passed to our HOC function for the Component.
+This is an important check because we want to support both React Components and Elements.

 In our `index.js` we are passing in: